Home Most Beautiful Destinations Around the World15 Best European Countries to Visit in 2026 (I’ve Visited 38)

 13. For epic landscapes and natural wonders: Iceland

-Iceland feels like visiting another planet, and 2025-2026 are actually the best years in over a decade to see the Northern Lights because of peak solar activity.
+Iceland feels like visiting another planet, and 2026 is actually the best year in over a decade to see the Northern Lights because of peak solar activity.
 Reykjavik is quirky and cool with amazing coffee culture and creative energy, but the real magic happens outside the city.

 Summer (June-August) gives you the Midnight Sun and access to highland areas, while winter (September-March) is Northern Lights season.
 The Blue Lagoon is touristy but genuinely relaxing – those milky blue geothermal waters against black lava fields are surreal.
 Gullfoss and Geysir on the Golden Circle are must-sees.